arjunrajlaboratory/RajLabSeqTools/LocalComputerScripts/geneSymbolConversionTables/README_and_instructions_for_making_new_conversion_tables_from_EMS.txt

-These tables were made using the biomaRt package in R. To make a new one for a new reference genome, you can edit this block of R code:
+These tables were made using the biomaRt package in R, using the code below.
+The "hg19" table used the ENSG gene_ids from the hg19 gtf file used by the pipeline as of June 2019.
+The code below was run on June 18th, 2019 to create an internal database of Ensembl gene_id to HGNC gene_symbol IDs.
+The hg38 table was created on July 30th, 2019.
+To make a new one for a new reference genome, you can edit this block of R code: (note that this code is also in a comment block in the normalizeMeltedCountsAndAddGeneSymbol.R script)

 library(biomaRt)